 - Select the status of the new language ("Active" or "Inactive").

 BlueConic will display warnings you when your changes are dangerous for the content shown on your channels.
 For example, switching default language to a language without any dialogue content for variants would effectively show empty dialogues on your channels.

 Select the language as "Default Language" that is to be used as the fallback language when a variant lacks a language specific variant for the visitor's browser.

-Be aware that changing language settings may mean lots of changes across existing dialogues and variants.
-This is why the number of affected variants are shown under "Languages."
+Be aware that changing language settings might mean lots of changes across existing dialogues and variants.
+This is why the number of affected variants is shown under "Languages."